 If you’re uncertain, be honest about it.
 Let the employer know as much as you know about what you want to do.
 Express your willingness to use your strengths to contribute to the company.
 When you take this approach, back up your claim with some examples.

-If you’re not even sure where to begin with your career, check out this this post.
+If you’re not even sure where to begin with your career, check out this guide: How to Find Your Ideal Career Path Without Wasting Time on Jobs Not Suitable for You

 2. Is it okay to lie about my career goals?